Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula

 \subsection{Degeneration case}

-In this case we consider $X_0= Y_-\cup_D Y_+$, where the two separated finite-type Deligne-Mumford stacks $Y_\pm$ transversally intersect along an effective Cartier divisor, and $X_0$ is the glueing along $D$.
+In this case we consider $X_0= Y_-\cup_D Y_+$, where the two separated finite-type Deligne--Mumford stacks $Y_\pm$ transversally intersect along an effective Cartier divisor, and $X_0$ is the glueing along $D$.
 By transversality we mean that \'etale locally around $p\in D$ we have a common affine neighborhood $U=\Sp A$ of the following,

 where $T$ is a scheme.